makersacademy/news-summary-challenge/README.md

 # :newspaper: News Summary challenge :newspaper:

-An app that summarizes the news built with Vue.js .
-It will grab all the headlines from a news API and display them on a page.
-Clicking on a headline will show a summary of the article.
+An app that summarizes the news built with Vue.js It grabs all the headlines from a news API and display them on a page.
+Clicking on a headline redirects to the article.

 ---

-Since I still haven't got an API key from the Guardian newspaper, I am using a key from 'https://newsapi.org/sources'.
+Still waiting for an API key from the Guardian newspaper, so I am using a key from 'https://newsapi.org/sources'.

+---

 ## Technologies used

 - Javascipt
+- HTML
 - Vue.js
 - Vuetify
 - Axios server

+---

+## Functionalities

+- [x] Displaying the headlines
+- [x] Redirecting to the original article
+- [x] Displaying a summary of the article
+- [x] Pictures for illustation
+- [x] Responsive design

 ## User Stories

 ```
 As a busy politician